-As of August 2013, I'm an Assistant Professor of Political Science at George Washington University.
+As of August 2013, I'm an Assistant Professor of Political Science and International Affairs at George Washington University.
 I was previously a faculty member at Australian National University and received

 my PhD in Politics from Princeton